 Section 64.
-CONTINUING BOARDS AND COMMISSIONS: All boards and commissions of the city existing under the provisions of the preceding charter, or the general laws of the state, shall continue to exist under this charter, with the powers and duties now prescribed for them, respectively, and with such additional powers and duties as may hereafter be prescribed by ordinance, consistent with the provisions hereof.
+CONTINUING BOARDS AND COMMISSIONS: All boards and commissions of the city existing under the provisions of the preceding charter, with the powers and duties now prescribed for them, respectively, and with such additional powers and duties as may hereafter be prescribed by ordinance, consistent with the provisions hereof.

 Section 65.
-CONTINUING ORDINANCES IN FORCE: All lawful ordinances, resolutions, and regulations, in force at the time this charter takes effect and not inconsistent with its provisions, are hereby continued in force until the same have been duly amended, repealed, or superseded.
+CONTINUING ORDINANCES IN FORCE: All lawful ordinances, resolutions, and regulations, in force at the time this charter takes effect and not inconsistent with its provisions, are hereby continued in force until the same have been duly amended, repealed, or superceded.